soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 *One week after the fourth round.*

-The interviewer was serious and the first thing that came out of his mouth was a question like a bullet.
+The interviewer was severe, and the first thing that came out of his mouth was a question like a bullet.
 We discussed the followings:

 * Design a system with N hosts/servers at M number of sites/locations.

-    You have to schedule a job on the host to pull camera footage from the server and save it locally for export by humans.
+    You have to schedule a job on the host to pull camera footage from the server and save it locally for human export.

     The server count and the location count can be received from another service.

-    You cannot schedule more than 1 job per host at any given time.
+    You cannot schedule multiple jobs per host at any given time.

-    The camera data currently lives locally on each server for the cameras that it handles and we have frequent adds and deletes.
+    The camera data currently lives locally on each server for the cameras it handles, and we have frequent adds and deletes.

-* We discussed the above problem throughout on:
+* We discussed the above problem throughout:

     * Data Flow